 Toraal Development is undertaking the construction of 14 two-family owner-occupied homes on the site of the former Brackett Park School on Westland Street in Hartford.
 These two-unit homes allow buyers to occupy one unit and rent the other out as a source of income.
 The construction represents Phase II of a larger project that started in 2006 with the construction of six homes on Westland Street.

-Fully committed to expanding homeownership opportunities, particularly in the City’s North End, CRDA has invested $1.8 million in the Brackett project, funding acquisition of the property and constructing the Naugatuck Street extension required for access to the new housing.
+Fully committed to expanding homeownership opportunities, particularly in the City’s North End, CRDA has invested $1.8 million in the Brackett project, funding the acquisition of the property and constructing the Naugatuck Street extension required for access to the new housing.
 Additional funding for the construction of the houses and related site improvements is being provided by the State Department of Housing and the City of Hartford.

 The Naugatuck Street extension was completed in the fall of 2021 and construction of the first five houses is currently underway.
 Interested buyers should visit www.brackettknoll.com for house specs and financing information.